 Below are details on the initiation of DEC's CWD surveillance program, information on the first case of CWD in New York and actions taken by DEC to minimize its spread.

 - First detection of CWD in North America.
-New York initiated a statewide CWD surveillance program in response to the first detection of the disease in western states of North America.
+New York initiated a statewide CWD surveillance program in response to the first detection of the disease in eastern states of North America (Wisconsin).

 - DEC initiated Part 189: Chronic Wasting Disease regulations to reduce the risk of bringing the disease into New York and to minimize its spread if it was detected in our state.

 - First case of CWD in New York: In early April, the first case of CWD was confirmed in five white-tailed deer from two captive breeding facilities in Oneida County.

 - After detection, a containment area was imposed around the infected area in Madison and Oneida counties (Wildlife Management Unit 6P), with a mandatory deer check for harvested deer.
 Other activities were prohibited including, movement of intact carcasses outside the containment area, possession and use of deer or elk urine taken from the containment area, deer rehabilitation, possession of a deer killed by a motor vehicle, and requirements for taxidermist record-keeping and contact barriers with live cervids.